QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/joomla/index.md

 * When logged as administrator, you can upload a [reverse shell](/cybersecurity/red-team/s3.exploitation/shell/reverse_shell.md):

-Go in System > Site Templates > Click on a template.
+In Joomla 3, Navigate to `Configuration > Templates > Templates`.
+In Joomla 4, navigate to `System > Site Templates`.
+Select a template.
 Create a new file or upload one if you can.
 You can copy-paste a shell:

 ```ps